-Audiio was the licensing company for brands like Netflix, Nike, and Toyota.
+Audiio built itself a reputation as the music licensing company for brands like Netflix, Nike, and Toyota.
 Then they made a big shift to serve independent filmmakers and creators.
 When we started talking about this project, they were launching boldly—offering a lifetime membership to early adopters.
 It’s a tricky proposition: you are asking people to trust that you’ll be around.
 But it's also a great way to build a loyal base of ambassadors.

 The challenge for Audiio was that they were entering a competitive space.
 There are plenty of music licensing platforms, and many of their competitors offer bigger selections at cheaper prices.

 Audiio's catalogue was small in comparison but extremely curated.
 We were impressed by the quality of their artists, which we learned was from many relationships fostered through years in the music industry.